Yarrow

 Harvesting Guidelines

-Harvest young yarrow leaves in the spring before the plant flowers, gather the mature flowers when the plant is in full bloom.
-Harvest in the morning after the dew dries and before the suns heat evoparates the volatile oils
+Harvest young yarrow leaves in the spring before the plant flowers.
+Gather the mature flowers when the plant is in full bloom.
+It is best to harvest in the morning after the dew dries but before the sun's heat evaporates the volatile oils.

-Infusion: 1-2 tsp dried aerial parts in 8 fl oz boiling water 3x/day.
-During fevers, 1-2 tsp dried aerial parts hourly
+Infusion: 1-2 tsp of dried aerial parts in 8 fl oz of boiling water, 3 times a day.
+For fever, take 1-2 tsp of dried aerial parts every hour.

 Safety

-Yarrow is a plant that belongs to the Asteraceae family, and individuals who are sensitive to this plant family may also be sensitive to yarrow.
-It is important to note that yarrow is not recommended for use during pregnancy, and its safety has not been established for use during lactation.
-It is always best to consult with a healthcare provider before using any herbal remedies.(8)
+Yarrow belongs to the Asteraceae family, so individuals sensitive to plants in this family (like ragweed) may also react to yarrow.
+It is generally safe when used in moderation, but yarrow should be avoided during pregnancy as it may stimulate uterine contractions.
+It is also not recommended during lactation, as its safety during breastfeeding has not been established.
+Always consult with a healthcare provider before using yarrow for medicinal purposes.

 Actions